 Distribution and Readership

 We strive to publish stories that appeal to every demographic in Surry Hills and surrounds.
-As we are a free neighbourhood publication, we aim to target a broad range of interests and age groups and strike the right balance between the residential, creative and business interests of the area.
+As we are a free neighbourhood online publication, we aim to target a broad range of interests and age groups and strike the right balance between the residential, creative and business interests of the area.